dorin-ionita/StudentOrganizer/Readme.txt

 10.fixed the refresh button so that after refresh I can go the day
 	after and the day before
-11.butonul modify task modifica in baza de date
+11.butonul modify task modifica in baza de date 12.adauga in cfg file data de inceptu a facultatii, pentru a stii cum
+	decurg partitatile

 *adauga icon
 *implementeaza buton view all tasks, view timetable